Multnomah Athletic Club

 Private club in Portland, Oregon, U.S.

-The Multnomah Athletic Club (MAC) is a private social and athletic club in Portland, Oregon, United States.
+The Multnomah Athletic Club (MAC) is a private social and athletic club in Portland, Oregon, United States organized as a 501c7 non-profit.
 It was founded in 1891 as the Multnomah Amateur Athletic Club, a coordinating body for team and individual sports such as track and field, football, and basketball and fielded its own competitive teams against collegiate competition.
-It is currently a 21,000 member institution, providing athletic and dining facilities to its dues-payers.
+As of May 2026, it provides athletic and dining facilities to its 21,000 dues-paying members.

+The MAC was the target of a suicide bombing in May 2026.
+A disgruntled former employee, fired in 2019, drove an explosives-filled vehicle into the club in middle of the night.

 History

-The Multnomah Athletic Club was originally founded in 1891 as the Multnomah Amateur Athletic Club.
+The Multnomah Athletic Club was founded in 1891 as the Multnomah Amateur Athletic Club.
 It is located in Portland, Oregon's Goose Hollow neighborhood, occupying two buildings adjacent to the Providence Park sports stadium.
+It is governed under laws for 501(c)(7) Social and recreational clubs.
+In 2024 it claimed $55,959,896 in total revenue and total assets of $116,576,907.
+The Multnomah Athletic Foundation at the same address is a 501(c)(3) Public Charity.
+In 2024 it claimed $377,604 in total revenue and $3,613,692 in total assets.

-The club hosted an annual outdoor athletic games in Portland, with the inaugural event taking place in September 1891.
+The club hosted annual outdoor athletic games in Portland, with the inaugural event taking place in September 1891.
 The event included a traditional spectrum of track and field events, including sprints, middle distance races, and a one-mile run, hurdling, high and long jumping, pole vaulting, the hammer throw and shot put, as well as a one-mile race walk and a two-mile bicycle race.
 These annual competitions were open to any member of a valid athletic club, military unit, or institution of higher learning.

 Bicycle racing was an important part of the club's activities during its first decade, with one of its members claiming world records in the one-mile and ten-mile bicycle race from a standing start in 1894.

 Multnomah Amateur Athletic Club also served as the organizer of its own teams, playing football against other clubs from its inception.
 Chief rivals on the gridiron during the ensuing two decades included the teams of the Seattle Athletic Club and Spokane Amateur Athletic Club; regular games against Oregon college teams were also played.

 The entrance to the Multnomah Athletic Club photographed in 2014.

 The club is known for its exclusivity and was historically male-dominated.
 Women members were not given full voting privileges until 1977.
-Jews were also not allowed to be a MAC member until 1958.
+Jews were also not allowed to be MAC members until 1958.

 New memberships are chosen by a lottery, however applicants who don't know a current member may be asked to present a reference letter.